ELSady/Forecasting-Stock-Markets-Price-Forecasting/README.md

 * The trend and seasonily decmoposition.
 The existence of those 2 componnets indicated that the series is not stasionary

 ### Preparing Series before forecasting
-* Apply log transformation to the series
+* Apply log transformation to the series.
+It is done to remove the trend components and flatten out the its standard deviation.

 ![alt text](https://github.com/ELSady/Forecasting-Stock-Markets-Price-Forecasting/blob/main/index7.png)

 ### AUTO ARIMA Model Building
+* Automated ARIMA model for the series.
+AUTO ARIMA simplifies the user to define which parameters, the likes of AR (p), MA (q) and differentitation (d) suit the series best.

 ![alt text](https://github.com/ELSady/Forecasting-Stock-Markets-Price-Forecasting/blob/main/index3.png)